 Solar photovoltaic, solar thermoelectric and wind energy production

-For the week of Nov.
-13, AleaSoft Energy Forecasting’s wind energy production forecasts indicate that wind energy production will continue to decline in most of the analyzed markets except for Italy.
+For the week of October 2, AleaSoft Energy Forecasting’s wind energy production forecasts indicate that wind energy production will continue to fall in Italy and France, but it will increase in the rest of the analyzed markets.

 European electricity markets

-During the week of Nov.
-6, the increase in demand and the fall in wind energy production in Europe caused electricity market prices to spike.
+During the week of September 25, the increase in the average gas price, the rise in electricity demand in most markets and the general decline in wind energy production led to higher prices in the European electricity markets.

-AleaSoft Energy Forecasting’s price forecasts indicate that in the third week of November prices in most European electricity markets might continue to rise.
-Declining wind energy production will contribute to this behavior.
+AleaSoft Energy Forecasting’s price forecasts indicate that in the first week of October prices in most European electricity markets analyzed might decrease, influenced by increased wind energy production in some markets.

 Brent, fuels and CO2

-AleaSoft Energy Forecasting’s analysis is based on the potential for energy markets in Europe and the financing and valuation of renewable energy projects.
+AleaSoft Energy Forecasting’s analysis on the prospects for energy markets in Europe and the financing and valuation of renewable energy projects.

 The views and opinions expressed in this article are the author’s own, and do not necessarily reflect those held by pv magazine.

 This content is protected by copyright and may not be reused.
 If you want to cooperate with us and would like to reuse some of our content, please contact: firstname.lastname@example.org.